samdoidge/samdoidge.com/_posts/2017-05-01-why-i-believe-in-bitcoin.md

 Bitcoin has a bias for an increasing value.
 There is a maximum limit of 21 million coins to be mined, over 16 million have already been mined.
 An estimated 1 million+ have already been lost.
 The total market cap of all bitcoins ever mined is [~$23 billion](https://coinmarketcap.com/currencies/) - this is still tiny compared to Gold: [~ $6 trillion](https://schiffgold.com/commentaries/just-how-big-is-the-gold-market/).

-How many people know about or use, or have bitcoin right now?
+How many people know of, use, or have bitcoin right now?
 In a general public comparison - I think these numbers are still tiny, and ripe to grow.
 There is a limit of 21 million coins, the population of the planet is currently [7 billion+](http://www.worldometers.info/world-population/) - that's ~ 0.003 bitcoin per person.